 2. Killarney Provincial Park, 960 ON-637, Killarney

-Open year-round; this area so captivated the Group of Seven’s A.Y.
+Open year-round, this area so captivated the Group of Seven’s A.Y.
 Jackson, Franklin Carmichael and A.J.
 Casson that they petitioned the government to designate it as a protected park.
-Art in the Park: Workshops and Events in Killarney Provincial Park.
+Art in the Park is a program designed to keep the artistic legacy alive with workshops and events in Killarney Provincial Park.

 Join a landscape photography workshop or sign up for art lessons from artists in the Friends of Killarney’s Artist Residence Program.
 Pick up a free artist material lending kit at the Visitor Centre to create your own masterpiece, and take note of the annual Art Show and Sale.